 In 2018, in addition to their number one ranking from both FootballOutsiders.com and Rick Gosselin, Boyer's group finished in the top five league-wide in kickoff return average (third; 26.9), punt return average (first; 13.0) and field goal percentage (fourth; 91.7%).
 The unit also blocked three kicks — a punt, a field goal and an extra point — one of just three teams with at least three blocked kicks and one of just two with a block of all three.

-Additionally, kicker Chandler Catanzaro, a 2017 acquisition by the Jets, improved on his field goal percentage from 75% in 2016 to 83.3%, as well as connecting on 100% of his extra point attempts, the first time he had done so since his rookie season.
-Catanzaro also connected on a 57-yard field goal, the longest in team history.
+In 2017, Boyer oversaw second-year punter Lachlan Edwards establish then franchise records with 46.6 gross and 40.5 net punt averages, ranked third in the league with 33 punts inside the 20-yard line, the second most in Jets history.
+Additionally, kicker Chandler Catanzaro, a 2017 acquisition, improved on his field goal percentage from 75% in 2016 to 83.3%, as well as connecting on 100% of his extra point attempts, the first time he had done so since his rookie season.
+Catanzaro also connected on a 57-yard field goal, then the longest in team history.

 Among Boyer's coverage units, the Jets allowed just 20.0 yards per kickoff return in 2017, the eighth lowest average in the league.
 Safety Rontez Miles led the NFL with 15 solo special teams tackles (according to radar360).

 In his first season (2016), kicker Nick Folk connected on 87.1% of his field goal attempts, tied for the sixth best in the league that season and the fourth highest mark in team history.

 Boyer joined the Jets after a four-year tenure in Indianapolis (2012-15), where he aided a Colts special teams unit that ranked in the top 10 league-wide during that span in net punting average (third), kickoff return average (fourth), kickoff touchbacks (fourth) and field goal percentage (seventh), despite using three different players as primary punt returners and four different kick returners in his four seasons.